riscv-non-isa/riscv-elf-psabi-doc/sanity-checker-c/README.md

 ## Copyright and license information

-The RISC-V ELF psABI Compliance Checker in this directory is:
+The RISC-V ELF psABI Sanity Checker (for C compilers) in this directory is:

  &copy; 2019 lowRISC CIC